Implied freedom of political communication

-Within Australian law, there is no freedom of speech.
-Instead, the Australian Constitution implies a freedom of political communication through an interpretation of Sections 7 and 24 of the Constitution.
+At the Commonwealth level in Australia, there is no explicitly stated protection for freedom of expression in legislation nor the Australian Constitution.
+Instead, the Constitution implies a freedom of political communication through an interpretation of Section 7 and Section 24.
+The principle was established by High Court rulings in 1992.

+The implied freedom of political communication is explicitly referenced in multiple, Commonwealth statutes.

 The implied freedom of political communication serves as a negative right, since it restricts the legislative power of Commonwealth and State parliaments.

+The McCloy v New South Wales case refined a proportionality test, for assessing a law's compatibility with the implied freedom of political communication.

 Background

 The Constitution of Australia contains no provision expressly guaranteeing freedom of speech, or most other rights comparable to the United States Bill of Rights.
 Many of the delegates to the constitutional conventions considered that such protections were unnecessary or even insulting toward Australian parliaments, and in some cases were concerned that they would undermine existing laws discriminating against racial minorities.

-In 1942, H. V. Evatt proposed an amendment to the Australian constitution to grant sweeping powers to the federal government for post-war reconstruction, which also would have enshrined the Four Freedoms, including freedom of speech.
+In 1942, H. V. Evatt proposed an amendment to the Australian constitution to grant sweeping powers to the Commonwealth government for post-war reconstruction, which also would have enshrined the Four Freedoms, including freedom of speech.
 A pared back version of the amendment which would also only have effect for five years after the end of the war was put to a referendum in 1944.
-The campaign mostly focused on the powers to be granted to the federal government, and the referendum was defeated.
+The campaign mostly focused on the powers to be granted to the Commonwealth government, and the referendum was defeated.

+Australian Constitutional Law expert, Professor Emerita Anne Twomey, presented the 1988 High Court case Davis v Commonwealth – in which a law concerning slogans about Australia's bicentenary of European colonisation was partially invalidated due to impacts on freedom of expression – as an indirect precursor to the implied freedom of political communication.

-Court Cases
+Court cases

 The following legal cases illustrate the extent to which the implied freedom of political communications does, and does not, apply.